gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-11-09-new-3d-golf-simulation-video-game-series.md

 These paintings obviously represent the real life courses, but further investigation revealed that not only did they show a particular hole but they also showed a famous event that happened on the course (with the obvious exception of the fictional Devil's Course).

-I don't have much knowledge of real life golf events, but I managed to figure them out, I think, using my Google-fu.
+I don't have much knowledge of real life golf events but I managed to figure them out, I think, using my Google-fu.
 Though I'd still love to know who painted them!?

 ----